 Kentuckians have long benefited from low-cost utility rates thanks to the proximity of Kentucky's abundant coal resources in our Central Appalachian and Illinois Basin coal fields.
 Market forces as well as certain past federal policies and changing energy demands have crippled the coal economy in the eastern and western Kentucky coalfields, which has had a negative impact on the entire state.
-Since 2011 Q4, Kentucky has witnessed the loss of approximately 14,195 of its coal mining jobs.
+Since 2011 Q4, Kentucky has witnessed the loss of approximately 14,000 of its coal mining jobs.
 For every one direct coal mining job lost, about three other indirect jobs are also lost.
-According to the Kentucky Quarterly Coal Report, 2020 Q2 saw an over 50% reduction in coal production compared to the previous year.
+According to the Kentucky Quarterly Coal Report, 2021 Q1 saw a roughly 9% reduction in coal production compared to the previous year.
 To help support the future of Kentucky's coal industry, the Chamber supports:

-- Efforts that will help Kentucky position itself as the leading exporter of coal to international markets. - Research opportunities that will find alternative uses for coal beyond baseload power generation. - Rulemaking and legislation that encourages efficient regulation and beneficial use of coal combustion residuals (CCR) by aligning state criteria to federal criteria, providing clear authority to the state to oversee and be the primary enforcement authority for the federal CCR disposal and beneficial use standards.
+- Efforts that will help Kentucky position itself as the leading exporter of coal to international markets. - Research opportunities that will find alternative uses for coal beyond baseload power generation. - Policies that preserve the operation of the existing coal-fired power plants and avoid waste of ratepayer dollars by premature retirement of such facilities.